 They are now displayed in his parental home, a beautiful neoclassical mansion purchased in 1910 by his father.
 The building, sporting a stylish façade with a Doric porch, was designed by Anastasios Metaxas, a Greek architect best known for his restoration of the Panathenaic Stadium.

 The museum’s exhibits give a chronological overview of the history of Greek art and crafts from the prehistoric times to the modern age.
 They are spread over several floors of the Benaki mansion, which is an interesting sight in itself.

-The first rooms give an overview of artifacts from the Neolithic period, starting in the seventh millennium BC to the Archaic period in the sixth century BC.
-Here you’ll see a collection ranging from clay vases and basic tools to jewellery, sculptures and beautifully painted vases.
+The first rooms give an overview of artifacts from the Neolithic period, starting in the seventh millennium BC, to the Archaic period in the sixth century BC.
+Here you’ll see a collection ranging from clay vases and basic tools to jewelry, sculptures and beautifully painted vases.
 Of note are three thousand year-old silver and golden bowls and the magnificent golden Mycaenean treasures.

 Byzantine art is well represented, from the early period in the fourth century AD up to the fifteenth century.
 A large collection of paintings and mosaics give a good overview of the evolution of iconography during this one thousand year span.

 A number of rooms are dedicated to traditional Greek culture and daily life in Greece, with many traditional costumes on display.
 There are also a couple of reconstructions of eighteenth-century Macedonian rooms with extremely rich decorations.
 There is also a nice display of silverware and household objects.

 The last series of rooms show items from the fight for independence in the early nineteenth century – including weapons from revolutionaries – and from the early days of independence under the reign of kings Otto I and George I.